 Ann Arbor enjoys an international reputation for its robust music and performing arts scene.
 Fans of concertos and garage bands can each satisfy their interests.
-The University Musical Society brings artists such as Itzhak Perlman and Wynton Marsalis to town and hosts the only U.S. residency of England’s Royal Shakespeare Company.
+The University Musical Society brings artists such as Yo-Yo Ma and the Berlin Philharmonic to town and hosts the only U.S. residency of England’s Royal Shakespeare Company.

 You can find whatever you want to eat (or cook) in Ann Arbor.
 Quality ethnic cuisine abounds, and there’s no shortage of high-end restaurants.
-A word to the wise: If you leave Ann Arbor without going to Zingerman’s Delicatessen, you’ll never have the pleasure of discovering everything a sandwich can do for you.
+A word to the wise: If you leave Ann Arbor without going to Zingerman’s Delicatessen, you’ll never have the pleasure of discovering just how exciting a sandwich can be.